Sicilian Defence: Early 20th century

+Later 20th century

-The fortunes of the Sicilian were further revived in the 1940s and 1950s by players such as Isaac Boleslavsky, Alexander Kotov, and Miguel Najdorf.
-Reuben Fine, one of the world's leading players during this time period, wrote of the Sicilian in 1948, "Black gives up control of the centre, neglects his development, and often submits to horribly cramped positions.
+The fortunes of the Sicilian were further revived in the 1940s and 1950s by players such as Mikhail Botvinnik, Isaac Boleslavsky, Alexander Kotov, David Bronstein, and Miguel Najdorf.
+Reuben Fine, one of the world's leading players during this time period, wrote of the Sicilian in 1948, "Black gives up control of the center, neglects his development, and often submits to horribly cramped positions.
 How can it be good?
 Yet, the brilliant wins by White are matched by equally brilliant wins by Black; time and again the Black structure has been able to take everything and come back for more."

 Later, Bent Larsen, Ljubomir Ljubojević, Lev Polugaevsky, Leonid Stein, Mark Taimanov, and Mikhail Tal all made extensive contributions to the theory and practice of the defence.
 Through the efforts of world champions Bobby Fischer and Garry Kasparov, the Sicilian Defence became recognised as the defence that offered Black the most winning chances against 1.e4.
-Both players favoured sharp, aggressive play and employed the Sicilian almost exclusively throughout their careers, burnishing the defence's present reputation.
+Both players favoured sharp, aggressive play, and employed the Sicilian almost exclusively throughout their careers, burnishing the defence's present reputation.
+World champion Anatoly Karpov also played the Sicilian quite frequently during his peak-strength period.
 Today, most leading grandmasters include the Sicilian in their opening repertoire.

 In 1990, the authors of Modern Chess Openings (13th edition) noted that "in the twentieth century the Sicilian has become the most played and most analysed opening at both the club and master levels."
 In 1965, in the tenth edition of that book, grandmaster Larry Evans observed that "The Sicilian is Black's most dynamic, asymmetrical reply to 1.P-K4.
 It produces the psychological and tension factors which denote the best in modern play and gives notice of a fierce fight on the very first move."

+Recent views

-Grandmaster John Nunn attributes the Sicilian Defence's long term popularity to its "combative nature": "in many lines Black is playing not just for equality, but for the advantage.
+Grandmaster (GM) John Nunn attributes the Sicilian Defence's long term popularity to its "combative nature": "in many lines Black is playing not just for equality, but for the advantage.
 The drawback is that White often obtains an early initiative, so Black has to take care not to fall victim to a quick attack."
-Grandmaster Jonathan Rowson considered why the Sicilian is the most successful response to 1.e4, writing:
+GM Jonathan Rowson considered why the Sicilian is the most successful response to 1.e4 in 2005, writing:

 To my mind there is quite a straightforward explanation.
 To profit from the initiative granted by the first move, White has to make use of his opportunity to do something before Black has an equal number of opportunities of his own.
 However, to do this, he has to make "contact" with the black position.
 The first point of contact usually comes in the form of a pawn exchange, which leads to the opening of the position. ...
 So the thought behind 1...c5 is this: "OK, I'll let you open the position, and develop your pieces aggressively, but at a price – you have to give me one of your center pawns."